My learning diary

 react-hook-form validations

-Back to the main learning point I am trying to share: In the pull request above, look at the first screenshot.
+Back to the main learning point I’m trying to share: In the pull request above, look at the first screenshot.
 The first screenshot was supposed to depict a form field that has gone through the validation function despite being untouched.
 Based on my understanding of the mockups I was given, this was the intended behaviour.

 Though, this was not a default behaviour in react-hook-form.
 So I had to do the following: